echasnovski/keyholder/README.md

 #> # ... with 29 more rows
 ```

 One important feature of `restore_keys()` is that restoring keys beats 'not-modifying' grouping variables rule.
 It is made according to the ideology of keys: they contain information about rows and by restoring you want it to be available.
+Groups are recomputed after restoring.

 ``` r
 mtcars_tbl_keyed %>% group_by(vs, am)